leinonen/go-lisp/README.md

 ## Recognition

 **Built in 2025** as a comprehensive demonstration of:
-- Modern Lisp interpreter implementation
+- Modern Go Lisp implementation
 - Test-driven development methodologies
 - Clean architecture principles in Go
 - Production-quality documentation practices